-COMMUNITY STRATEGIC PLAN GOAL DELIVERY PROGRAM OBJECTIVE TARGET IN PARTNERSHIP WITH: NSW Government Hunter Development Corpo Federal Government Upper Hunter Water Alliand Mining sector Agriculture sector GOAL NINETEEN Our community's infrastructure is planned well, is safe and reliable, 19.1 Improve and maintain or precincts civic Civic precincts and traffic safety devices and networks are well maintained and safe and provides required levels of service.
-19.2 Maintain and continuing improve asset management • 19.3 Facilitate investment in quality communifrastructure necessary a regional centre unity provided to support Muswellbrook 19.4 Maintain and continuimprove communinfrastructure across Shire GOAL TWENTY A safe, secure and reliable water supply and sewerage services are provided to all residents that will ensure public health. efficient and effective wa aste waste utilities and facilities to with agreed standards and within GOAL TWENTY ONE The road, footpath and cycleway networks are integrated and allow for the safe movement of residents around the Shire.
-21.1 Maintain and continu improve the Shire's footy and cycleway networks improve connectivity. path and carparks are well planned,
+COMMUNITY STRATEGIC PLAN GOAL DELIVERY PROGRAM OBJECTIVE TARGET IN PARTNERSHIP WITH: NSW Government Hunter Development Corpo Federal Government Upper Hunter Water Alliand Mining sector Agriculture sector GOAL NINETEEN Our community's infrastructure is planned well, is safe and reliable, 19.1 Improve and maintain civic precincts Civic precincts and traffic safety devices and networks are well maintained and safe and provides required levels of service.
+19.2 Maintain and continually improve asset management Implement Council's asset management strategy.
+19.3 Facilitate investment in high quality community infrastructure necessary to a Regional Centre High quality infrastructure is provided to support Muswellbrook as a Regional Centre.
+19.4 Maintain and continually improve community infrastructure across the Shire Roads, footpath and cycleway networks, stormwater devices and kerb and guttering are well maintained, safe and meet relevant standards and the community's service expectations.
+GOAL TWENTY A safe, secure and reliable water supply and sewerage services are provided to all residents that will ensure public health.
+20.1 Provide safe, secure, efficient and effective water, sewerage and waste services in compliance with regulatory requirements.
+Council re-news, upgrades and maintains Council's water and waste utilities and facilities to agreed standards and within regulatory requirements.
+GOAL TWENTY ONE The road, footpath and cycleway networks are integrated and allow for the safe movement of residents around the Shire.
+21.1 Maintain and continually improve the Shire's footpath and cycleway networks to improve connectivity.
+The Shire's footpaths, cycleways and carparks are well planned, maintained, safe, assist community connectivity and meet the community's service expectations.